khanson679/khanson679.github.io/research.md

 Allomorphy in the forms of Japanese verbal stems and suffixes appears to be phonologically motivated, yet many of the patterns are unattested elsewhere in the language.
 This naturally raises the question of how such patterns are encoded in the grammar.

 In a recent presentation I examine a proposal by Ito and Mester (2004) in which lexically specified allomorphs are selected by the phonology via the mechanisms of Optimality Theory.
 While the approach elegantly derives much of the verbal paradigm, extending it to the suffixes *-te*, *-ta*, *-tara*, and *-tari* fails due to opacity in the allomorphy of these suffixes, and also results in severe overgeneration.
-These results suggests that the grammar of Japanese does in fact include phonological processes which are restricted in application to certain verbal suffixes.
+These results suggests that the grammar of Japanese does in fact include phonological processes which are restricted to certain verbal suffixes.

 * [Abstract (SYNC 2021)](/files/hanson-sync2021-jpnvb-abstract.pdf)
 * [Slides (SYNC 2021)](/files/hanson-sync2021-jpnvb-pres.pdf)